In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 To take risks and be proactive, your employees must feel empowered to show leadership.

-You need to value risk-taking and innovation because it is by doing that you learn.
+You need to value risk-taking and innovation so you can learn.
 Encourage your employees to test what works and what doesn't, and to make mistakes: they are rich in lessons learned.

 Here are a few examples:

-All of the practices listed above will help you to successfully implement empowerment in your business.
+All the practices listed above will help you to successfully implement empowerment in your business.

 But do not lose sight of the fact that implementing empowerment is a big adjustment and that like any change, you need to guide your teams.